Albemarle’s Permit Process is Underway

 The Flawed Argument

 There’s a lot of money to be made in the sewage sludge business.
-That’s why you’ll hear industry propronents always say, “PFAS are everywhere and in everything!
-You should worry about the PFAS in your house, not the PFAS in biosolids!”
+That’s why you’ll hear industry proponents always say, “PFAS are everywhere and in everything!
+You should worry about the PFAS in house dust, not the PFAS in biosolids!”

-But all that PFAS that’s everywhere will eventually end up flushed down the toilet to wastewater treatment plants or put into landfills.
-That PFAS-contaminated leachate is trucked to those same treatment plants.
-It all ends up concentrated in the sewage sludge (biosolids) that gets spread onto farms.
+But that PFAS in your house, and in you, and in everything else will eventually end up in a landfill or washed down the drain to wastewater treatment plants.
+PFAS-contaminated leachate from landfills is trucked to those same wastewater treatment plants.
+It all ends up concentrated in the sewage sludge (“biosolids”) that gets spread onto farms.

 Saying that PFAS are everywhere and in everything is not a good argument for continuing to spread biosolids.